 - be independent thinkers / learners who are able to seek solutions creatively and co-operatively

 - inspire an ‘enquiring’ mind and ask questions

-- be confident enough to take risks in learning.
-Experience and actively participate in a relevant, enjoyable curriculum that evolves to meet the needs of all
+- be confident enough to take risks in learning, to experience and actively participate in a relevant, enjoyable curriculum that evolves to meet the needs of all

 - be able to listen and articulate responses showing consideration to others

 - be proactive in our responsibilities towards the community, society, the environment and economy, linking ‘real life’ with our learning